go-vela/site/content/usage/stage_orchestration.md

 Notice how the `deploy` stage has been pruned completely, rather than being a stage with empty steps.
 Further, since the `notify` stage normally waits on both `build` and `deploy`, in this situation, it only waits on `build`.
 The `notify` stage is still part of the build since its ruleset consists of only a runtime rule.

-### Understanding the `needs` tag
+### Understanding the `needs` key

-While there isn't a sure-fire way of running stages in order, the `needs` tag introduces a level of dependency that can be used to order stages.
-However the `needs` tag can become tricky when combined with pruning, as shown in the example above.
+While there isn't a sure-fire way of running stages in order, the `needs` key introduces a level of dependency that can be used to order stages.
+However the `needs` key can become tricky when combined with pruning, as shown in the example above.
 Let's take a look at a theoretical pipeline:

 ```yaml
 version: "1"